Air-Gapped RStudio Package Manager#

 get bioconductorcommands both create a

-get bioconductorcommands both download system requirements data to a
+get bioconductorcommands both download system requirements data, supported operating systems, and supported R versions to a

 sysreqsdirectory.
 Both CRAN and Bioconductor share this data, and it is safe to overwrite when downloading either data set.